Definition and explanation

 In addition to selling goods themselves, business entities sometimes find it more convenient and more profitable to market their products in multiple areas through agents.
 Consignment is a similar type of business model in which goods are sold in different areas of the same or other countries through one or more agents who have a better knowledge of their respective local markets.

 In consignment, the goods are dispatched to an agent who markets and sells them in his periphery on behalf of the sender.
 The individual or business entity that dispatches goods is known as consignor and the agent to whom goods are dispatched for sale is known as consignee.
 The flow of goods in a consignment can be viewed as follows:

 In this type of business arrangement, the consignee is not entitled to the profit generated by the consignment business but he usually receives commission from consignor as his remuneration.
-This commission is computed at a stipulated rate on the total amount of goods sold by the consignee.
-In addition to his sales commission, consignee is also entitled to recover marketing, transportation and other expenses paid by him in connection with the consignment business.
+This commission is computed at a stipulated rate on the total amount of goods sold by the him.
+In addition to his sales commission, the consignee is also entitled to recover marketing, transportation and other expenses paid by him in respect of consignment business.

 After all the goods have been sold, or at appropriate intervals as per agreement, consignee remits the sales revenue collected by him to the consignor after deducting his agreed commission plus any expenses incurred by him.